-The Kindle's memory capacity also makes it very convenient for travelers.
+That memory capacity also makes Kindle readers very convenient for travelers.
 With a Kindle, you don't have to worry about packing heavy books in your luggage to keep you occupied for your whole trip.
 A single Kindle can hold more than enough titles to tide you over.
 And if you decide you want something completely different midway through your travels (as long as you're traveling in the United States or a country in which Amazon offers service for its international Kindle), you can always use the Kindle to access Amazon's store and buy a new book.

 The Kindle also has several functions that you may find helpful while reading.
 You can bookmark a page, highlight a selection of text, type notes or look up words in the dictionary as you read.

 Interestingly, the biggest users of Kindles are baby boomers and older people who like the ability to make their book print larger.
 Millennials and member of Gen Z seem to prefer paperbound books when they decide to read.
 However, a report from the National Endowment for the Arts said that 44.5 percent of adults in its survey said they read or listened to books in digital formats.
 Only 25.1 percent said that they read only print books.